-By integrating with your website, an online booking system works by making it possible (and easy) for potential guests to browse your products, view your real-time availability, follow the booking steps, complete a transaction through a supported payment gateway, and get an invoice with the booking details, right in their inbox.
+By integrating with your website, an online booking system works by making it possible (and easy) for potential guests to browse your products, view your real-time availability, complete the booking steps on their own, pay through a supported payment gateway, and get an invoice with the booking details, right in their inbox.

 There are a few ways you can do this with an online booking system: